Android

 )

-The old LeanListener interface with onSuccess() and onFailure() methods has been deprecated.
-Please use Lean.Listener with onResponse() instead.
+The older LeanListener interface with onSuccess() / onFailure() callbacks is deprecated.
+Use Lean.Listener with onResponse(response) as shown above.

 .connect()